-- Diagnostic Tests: Tests that detect parts of the SARS-CoV-2 virus and can be used to diagnose infection with the SARS-CoV-2 virus.
+- Diagnostic Tests: Tests that can be used to diagnose infection with the SARS-CoV-2 virus.
 These include molecular tests, such as nucleic acid amplification tests, and antigen tests, as well as diagnostic tests that analyze breath samples.

 - Serology/Antibody and Other Adaptive Immune Response Tests: Tests that detect antibodies (for example, IgM, IgG) to the SARS-CoV-2 virus or that measure a different adaptive immune response (such as, T cell immune response) to the SARS-CoV-2 virus.
 These types of tests cannot be used to diagnose a current infection.

 - Tests for Management of COVID-19 Patients: Beyond tests that diagnose or detect SARS-CoV-2 virus or antibodies, there are also tests that are authorized for use in the management of patients with COVID-19, such as to detect biomarkers related to inflammation.
 Once patients are diagnosed with COVID-19 disease, these additional tests can be used to inform patient management decisions.

 Tables of IVD EUAs: